aliasmaya/ib-mcp/README.md

 ## Overview

 The `ib-mcp` project is a Model Context Protocol (MCP) server built using FastMCP that interfaces with the Interactive Brokers (IB) Trader Workstation (TWS) API via the `ib_insync` library.
 It provides a set of RESTful-like tools to interact with IB TWS for tasks such as connecting/disconnecting, retrieving account and market data, qualifying contracts, and placing orders.
-The server is designed to be used with MCP-compatible clients (e.g., Claude Desktop) and supports configuration via environment variables stored in a `.env` file.

 This project aims to simplify the integration of IB TWS API functionality into applications that require trading, market data retrieval, and account management through a standardized MCP interface.